madrilene/lenesaile.com/src/en/blog/2023-12-31subgrid-siblings.md

 }
 ```

 It is no longer the landmarks themselves that are placed in the grid, but _their children_, as if the grid column blueprint were defined in the landmarks themselves.
-It is not just a copy of the value, the three elements literally use the grid tracks of the body.
+It is not just a copy of the value, the three elements literally use the grid tracks of the `<body>`.

 Now the children of the three landmarks determine the dimensions of the grid, but it is the wrong element that defines the width: according to `min-content`, the longest word of the Heading element inside of `<main>` now defines the dimensions of the first grid area.